top of page

 5. Confirmed the presence of pure chemotherapy in cancer cells in vivo.

-6. Observed very low toxicity at high dosages of two different Dye Drug Conjugates.
+6. Observed very low toxicity at high dosages of multiple Dye Drug Conjugates.

 7. Attached the dye to the linker from two different locations on the dye, changing the selective nature of the tumor-targeting dye.

-8. Two different Dye Drug Conjugates have been observed to have tumor efficacy in lung and colon cancer models in mice.
+8. Multiple different Dye Drug Conjugates have been observed to have tumor efficacy in lung and colon cancer models in mice.

 Hikers in Mountainous Landscape